 With that in mind, I’m re-committing to some simple self-care practices, and I invite you to join me.
 Here is how I am setting myself up to be in it for the marathon:

 - How can you scale your goals to be realistic, but still fulfilling?
+Find goal-setting tips at this blog post!

 2.)
 Say no (occasionally).
 Many years ago I learned the power of yes.
 I still believe it is important to take on new challenges, even if they scare you, but it is also important to do so in a way that allows you to “be in it for the marathon.”
 I’ve come to a point in my life in which I no longer want to run the professional sprint; it is impossible for me to accomplish my long-term goals while also saying yes to every little opportunity that comes along just to boost my ego or pad my resume.
 I have to be sure that I am spending my time in a way that is most practical, productive, and profitable for both myself and my family in the long term.

 - What do you say yes to out of habit, ego, or guilt?
 What would want to say yes to if you had more time, energy, and focus?
 How can you shift away from the commitments that are no longer serving you and make space and time for your bigger goals and dreams?
+Read more about the wisdom of saying no occasionally in this blog post!

 3.)
 Take breaks.
 Since becoming a parent, I’ve come to savor my morning shower.
 Those few minutes of quiet solitude offer a break from the demands of motherhood that helps me to reflect, refocus, and rejuvenate.
 Breaks – whether they are 5 minutes at the start of the day or 5 months in the middle of a career – can often help us step back from the sprint of life and focus ourselves back on the bigger picture.